 Welcome to the vibrant community that is St. John’s Jesuit!
 We appreciate your interest in enrollment.
 Young men come to St. John’s Jesuit from a variety of schools and from very different backgrounds.
 This diversity of economic, ethnic, and religious backgrounds sets the stage for more than an education.
 It allows for an experience; one that allows a student to achieve his best in the classroom, to develop the kind of friendships that last a lifetime, and to develop more fully into the person God intends – a Man for Others.

 Complete an online application form with PowerSchool.
 Create or login to an account here.

-Schedule a placement test, campus visits, or register for events with MY SJJ.
+Schedule a Titan for a Day, family tour, or register for events with MY SJJ.
 Create or login to an account here.

 ways to visit campus